Save Money, Be Cool, Do Things Yourself

 This works in more circumstances than you think.

 My tenants ripped the door handle off the washing machine in my rental apartment.
-I blame the manufacturer of the machine – it feels like the handle needs to be yanked hard to open the door when in fact it’s pretty delicate.
+I blame the manufacturer of the machine – the construction of the handle deceives you into believing it needs to be yanked hard, when it’s actually pretty delicate.
 It’s not surprising the handle broke.

 I looked at it and decided I didn’t understand how it worked and I had no idea where to get the part.
 I paid a fortune for someone to come over from the manufacturer.

-As he got to work, I sat on the edge of the kitchen table.
+As he got to work, I sat on the edge of the kitchen table and watched.
 By the time he’d finished, perhaps 15 minutes later, I was pretty annoyed with myself.

 Nothing he’d done was sophisticated, technical or required special tools.
 In the time he’d taken to fix it I’d found the part I needed online for a very small fraction of the cost I’d paid his employer to replace it.
 Most stupidly of all, since their insurance requires that I be in the apartment with them at all times, I’d lost the time it took to repair the thing anyway!